 Firstly, you need a flat tray to make 3-4 drainage holes at the bottom for proper air circulation and to allow excess water to pass through.

 Then you need to cover the bottom of the flat tray with some tissue paper or any other filtering paper.

 The tissue paper at the bottom will ensure that only water drains out and not the soil.

-Spray the soil with some water and just water it enough so that the soil gets moist, neither wet nor dry.
+Spray the soil with some water and just water it enough so that the soil gets moist.

-And place the tray near window so that it can receive sunlight.
+And place the tray near a window so that it can receive bright but indirect sunlight.

-When the seeds start to germinate this is the time, they are hungry for nutrition so spray some seaweed solution to fulfil their nutrition hunger.
+When the seeds start to germinate this is the time, they are hungry for nutrition so spray some seaweed solution to satisfy their nutrition hunger.

-When they start to grow stems and the day they develop their first two leaves this is the time they need to be harvested.
+When they start to grow stems and the day they develop their first two leaves this is the time they can be harvested.

 - Wheatgrass (the most popular one)